 I work with adult clients (18+) with a broad range of concerns and reasons for wishing to engage in psychotherapy.
-My clients come from a diverse range of backgrounds and hold in common a desire to make real and lasting changes to how they approach and feel about their lives.
+My clients come from socially and culturally diverse backgrounds.
+They hold in common a desire to make real and lasting changes to how they approach and feel about their lives.

-The trigger for seeking therapy can be specific, or it can result from a broader sense of disappointment or unease with the way life is going.
+There can be a specific trigger for seeking therapy, or the decision can result from a broader sense of disappointment or unease with the way life is going.
 Many people come with specific aims for therapy, but it isn’t necessary to have an aim – and often deeper aims emerge over time.

 Issues I have worked with include: